 Policing Policy Documents

 Use of Force Policy.
 In December 2020, AG Grewal issued the first revisions in two decades to the state’s “Use of Force Policy,” which establishes when officers may—and may not—use force against civilians and mandates extensive statewide training on the new policy.
 Codified in AG Directive 2020-13, the revised Use of Force Policy places strict limits on the use of force and calls upon law enforcement to protect the life, liberty, and dignity of residents in every interaction.
+To ensure accountability, AG Grewal also launched statewide de-escalation training and an online dashboard that provides the public with detailed information about every use of force incident in New Jersey.
 Learn more at njoag.gov/force.

 Internal Affairs Policy & Procedures.
 In September 2020, AG Grewal overhauled “Internal Affairs Policy & Procedures” (IAPP), the statewide rules that govern the internal disciplinary process for New Jersey’s police departments.
 The revised IAPP, codified in AG Directive 2020-7, imposes new oversight mechanisms and ensures thorough investigations on faster timelines.
 Learn more at njoag.gov/iapp.